lina-robotics-lab/sensor_coverage_detection/Using Extended Kalman Filter for Estimation under Nonlinear Dynamics.md

 # Using Extended Kalman Filter for Estimation under Nonlinear Dynamics

+The [EKFUsageDemo.m](EKFUsageDemo.m) contains a working script for this documentation.
+You may run it in matlab to see how to actually use EKF in matlab.

 Resource from https://www.mathworks.com/help/control/ref/extendedkalmanfilter.html

 Recall in linear Kalman Filter we have